Jackohass/CPP-Labs/06/inquiry.md

 It means that the variable is passed as a reference, which means we can change the value of the variable in the list inside of the lambda function.

 #### When could capturing data by reference [&] be useful?
-When you want to change the value of the variable inside of the function.
+When you want to change the value of a variable that is outside of the function, inside of the function.
-An example could when we maybe want to make a lambda function for the Binary tree nodes in lab 05.
+An example could when we maybe want to make a lambda function for the Binary tree nodes in lab 0t.

 #### What does {4} in the code below do?
 ```
         A * p = new A {4} ;
 ```
 It means that we set the integer inside of the struct `A` to be 4.
+If it is the struct used for the smartpointers exercises then it would specifically mean that we are setting the data field to be 4.

 #### Why is it a compile error to call foo with a unique_ptr without a move?
 ```